Environmentally Non-Disturbing Under-ice Robotic ANtarctiC Explorer: Hovering Autonomous Underwater Vehicle

 Figure 4: Endurance Profiler System.
 4a) The Profiler science payload with the sonde deployed during the initial fabrication and testing of the system at Stone Aerospace; 4b) A computer-generated model showing the sonde components – 9 aqueous chemistry sensors, bottom standoff altimeter, video camera, lights and 10/100 ethernet data and power cable.

-Figure 5: The Profiler in action at Johnson Space Center.
+Figure 5: The Profiler in action at the Neutral Buoyancy Lab at Johnson Space Center.
 5a) The vehicle maneuvers to the sonde grid points and hovers in “station keeping” mode.
 5b) The sonde begins its descent.
 5c) The sonde at 8 m depth.
 5d) The sonde stops at 1 m bottom altimeter standoff, powers on the sonde light and takes a few seconds of high def video before being raised back to its stowed position on the vehicle.

 Onboard Power and Propulsion